Sacramento Nursing Home Abuse Lawyer

 If any of the above happened to your loved one, learn your legal options by speaking with a caring nursing home abuse lawyer in Sacramento.

 What Are the Signs of Nursing Home Abuse or Neglect?

 Different types of nursing home abuse may display different warning signs.
-In general, sudden changes in behavior or nursing home staff being unwilling to leave a resident alone with a family member are red flags.
+In general, sudden changes in behavior or nursing home staff members being unwilling to leave a resident alone with a family member are red flags.
+Unexplained injuries may be another indicator of abuse.
 Specific signs of abuse include:

 - Signs of dehydration – sunken eyes, skin tenting, dry mucous membranes